 The P.O.S. of A. stands for education, patriotism, respect for the American Flag.
 One of the main things we do is donate flags to local organizations and try to spread our love for America.
 The Order is still proudly in existence and is active in our respective communities.

-The P.O.S. of A. is looking for loyal American patriots who love their country, and wish to carry on the Order's traditions of teaching American patriotism and Flag etiquette, maintain the national shrines of Valley Forge, Betsy Ross's Home, Washington's Crossing, and numerous monuments to such American heroes as George Washington, Molly Pitcher, Francis Scott key, and other patriots of old.
-The Order is non-sectarian, and open to all American men and women of all creeds, faiths, colors and heritage.
+The P.O.S. of A. is looking for loyal American patriots, 16 years or older who love their country, and wish to carry on the Order's traditions of teaching American patriotism and Flag etiquette, maintain the national shrines of Valley Forge, Betsy Ross's Home, Washington's Crossing, and numerous monuments to such American heroes as George Washington, Molly Pitcher, Francis Scott key, and other patriots of old.
+The Order is non-sectarian, and open to all American men of all creeds, faiths, colors and heritage.

 Any person, invited by a member of this Order, shall be eligible for consideration for membership in the Fraternity if he be of good moral character; of age as included by the scope and of the Membership involved; a native born or naturalized of the United States of America and who is in favor of all of the Order's Principles as established in its "Platform of Principles."